Magnetic tuning of band topology evidenced by exotic quantum oscillations in the Dirac semimetal EuMnSb$_2$

 The strong external magnetic field turns the magnetic configuration of Eu into the FM state (Fig. \ref{Magnetic}(d)).
 Such a change of spin configuration causes the modification of electronic band structure because of the spin-textured band effect \cite{jiang2018spin,jiang2019stacking,liao2020materials,yang2021colossal}.
 As shown in Fig. \ref{NodeLine}(b), four top doubly degenerate valence bands of Sb-p orbitals in AFM state are splitted in the FM case and the band gap decreases to 0.08 eV.
-Zoomed band structures around high symmetry points Y and T (right side of Fig. \ref{NodeLine}(b)) also clearly show the splitting of the degenerate linear bands.
-Because of hole doping~\cite{Eu112SM}, realistic Fermi energy slightly crosses the nearly linear bands near Y and T and induces a high anisotropy of the Fermi velocity (as shown in Fig. \ref{NodeLine}(e)).
-This is different for in-plane Eu moment polarization~\cite{Eu112SM}.
+Zoomed band structures around high symmetry points Y (right side of Fig. \ref{NodeLine}(b)) also clearly show the splitting of the degenerate linear bands.
+Because of hole doping~\cite{Eu112SM}, realistic Fermi energy slightly crosses the two Dirac bands near Y with high Fermi velocity (as shown in Fig. \ref{NodeLine}(e)), in contrast to the low Fermi velocity of trivial bands at the $\Gamma$ point.
+As shown in Fig.~S18, the two quantum oscillation frequencies observed at 0.4K under high field have been further verified by the DFT calculations~\cite{Eu112SM}.